LionWeb-io/lionweb-integration-testing/src/cs/README.md

 Thus, in **Client** tests the _system under test_ is the C# client, connecting to different server implementations.
 Respectively, in **Server** tests the C# server connects to different client implementations.

-In both cases, we configure the different "foreign" implementations by `TestFixture` attributes (curtesy of NUnit).
+In both cases, we configure the different "foreign" implementations by `TestFixture` attributes — courtesy of NUnit.

 ### How to add a new "foreign" implementation
 All Server tests inherit from `WebSocketServerTestBase`, thus they also inherit `TestFixture` attributes.
 For each "foreign" client to test against, we have one literal in enum `ClientProcesses`, and a corresponding `TestFixture(ClientProcesses.<foreignClientLiteral>)` attribute on `WebSocketServerTestBase`.
 We also need a corresponding entry in `ClientProcessesExtensions.Create()`'s `switch`.
-This sets up an os process to start the "foreign" client.
+This sets up an OS process to start the "foreign" client.

-Note: We deliberately use external processes for all clients, including the C# one.
+Note: we deliberately use external processes for all clients, including the C# one.
 This guarantees no interference between server and client, and enables implementations in different languages.

-Client tests work exactly the same -- we put `TestFixture(ServerProcesses.<foreignServerLiteral>)` attributes on `WebSocketClientTestBase` and use `ServerProcessesExtensions.Create()` to set up the "foreign" server process.
+Client tests work exactly the same — we put `TestFixture(ServerProcesses.<foreignServerLiteral>)` attributes on `WebSocketClientTestBase` and use `ServerProcessesExtensions.Create()` to set up the "foreign" server process.

 ### How to distinguish scenarios
-When setting up the process of the "foreign" implementation, we need to distinguish which scenario we're running in (see next section for a description of the scenarios).
+When setting up the process of the "foreign" implementation, we need to distinguish which scenario we're running in: see next section for a description of the scenarios.

 We use preprocessor directives to distinguish the scenarios: